Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Conclusion

 We showed that this principle can be implemented through an optimal transport barycenter construction, which leads in the Gaussian–linear case to a simple closed-form solution.
 The resulting barycentric reduction yields features whose joint distribution with the outcome is invariant across environments, while preserving predictive content.

-Population-level experiments under controlled covariance shifts illustrate how the proposed approach compares with anchor regression.
+Both population-level and sample-based experiments were performed on synthetic data, demonstrating the methodology's out-of-sample predictive power and robustness.
+Experiments under simple controlled covariance shifts illustrate how the proposed approach compares with anchor regression.
 The barycentric method is generally advantageous when source and target environments differ substantially, while reducing to ordinary least squares in nearly i.i.d.\ settings.

 While this work focuses on the Gaussian–linear case, the formulation in terms of conditional invariance and optimal transport barycenters suggests a natural extension to more general frameworks, including categorical covariates, non-Gaussian distributions, nonlinear feature extractors and invariant conditional density estimation.